BSc (Hons) Community Specialist Nursing

 to undertake a 6 week period of practice consolidation at the end of the programme.

-to study on a full time, part-time or flexible module-by-module basis.
+to study on a part-time or flexible module-by-module basis.

 Why choose this course?